 The largest ongoing expense is typically ecommerce software fees (or shipping expenses, if offered).
 Among the shops interviewed, ecommerce monthly fees ranged from $60 to $300, not including credit card processing fees (2% – 3% per transaction).
 Most software providers offer a discount for annual vs monthly payment.
 Beware, some have steep setup fees.

 Hire a web designer to setup your site if you have the budget.
 The average cost is around $3,000-$8,000.
-Our starting rate for a Shopify eCommerce Website setup and design at Cindy Jones Associates is $3,500.
-Contact us to learn more.
-Otherwise, it might not be necessary to hire one thanks to today’s user-friendly platforms.
+Ask your marketing or IT department to set it up.
+Or, you might be able to do it yourself thanks to today’s user-friendly platforms.
 Only one of the shops we interviewed hired a designer.
-The rest were self taught.
+The rest were all self taught!

 Domain name: $8-20 (annual)